raulhsant/e-core-roles-service/README.md

 For this project, I decided to use a relational database (MariaDB), in part because I thought it made more sense and in part to step out of my comfort zone of working with DynamoDB.

-The great advantage of DynamoDB over MariaDB in this case would be the auto-scaling/on demand throughput option, that allows really fast horizontal scaling and key based fast retrieving of data, but I don't think it would make a lot of difference, even in the long run, when the throughput would get higher a cache solution would be enough to keep the SQL database in use.
+The great advantage of DynamoDB over MariaDB, in this case, would be the auto-scaling/on-demand throughput option, which allows really fast horizontal scaling and key-based fast retrieving of data, but I don't think it would make a lot of difference, even in the long run, when the throughput would get higher a cache solution would be enough to keep the SQL database in use.